Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Introduction

-Since UDGs were first defined, their dark matter content has been debated.
-The results range from undermassive dark matter halos or even dark-matter-free UDGs \citep{Danieli2019,vanDokkum2019DF4,vanDokkum2022} to overmassive dark matter halos \citep{vanDokkum2016,Beasley,vanDokkum2019DF44,Forbes2021,Gannon2023}.
-Such UDGs with overmassive dark matter halos are dark matter dominated even in the center and, hence, provide an extreme probe to study the dark matter profiles in the center of galaxies with (nearly) no direct influence of baryonic matter \citep{vanDokkum2019DF44}.
-However, due to their shallow surface brightness, studying their spatially resolved stellar kinematics and inferring the underlying gravitational potential requires an enormous amount of telescope time and, hence, is rarely done. \citet{vanDokkum2019DF44} measured the velocity dispersion profile of the Coma cluster UDG DF44 and found the profile to be consistent with either a \citet{DiCintio2014} core profile or with an NFW profile \citep{NFW} but the latter requires a high tangential orbit anisotropy.
-Furthermore, \citet{Forbes2021} showed that the halo mass within $R_e$ of NGC 5846\_UDG1 favours a cored \citet{DiCintio2014} or \citet{Burkert1995} mass profile over a cuspy NFW profile.
-However, not only UDGs provide such a probe of dark matter dominated centers.
-Also, multiple spheroidals from the local group are known to be dark-matter-dominated within $R_e$, some of them even with significantly larger $M_{\mathrm{dyn}}/L$ ratios \citep{BattagliaNipoti2022}.
+Such UDGs with overmassive dark matter halos are dark-matter-dominated even in the center and, hence, provide an extreme probe to study the dark matter profiles in the center of galaxies with (nearly) no direct influence of baryonic matter \citep{vanDokkum2019DF44}.
+However, due to their shallow surface brightness, studying their spatially resolved stellar kinematics and inferring the underlying gravitational potential requires an enormous amount of telescope time and, hence, is rarely done. \citet{vanDokkum2019DF44} measured the velocity dispersion profile of the Coma cluster UDG DF44 and found the profile to be consistent with either a \citet{DiCintio2014} core profile or with a Narvarro–Frenk–White (NFW) profile \citep{NFW}, but the latter requires a high tangential orbit anisotropy.
+Furthermore, \citet{Forbes2021} showed that the halo mass within $R_e$ of NGC 5846\_UDG1 favors a cored \citet{DiCintio2014} or \citet{Burkert1995} mass profile over a cuspy NFW profile.
+However, UDGs are not the sole providers of such a probe of dark-matter-dominated centers.
+Also, multiple spheroidals from the Local Group are known to be dark-matter-dominated within $R_e$, some of them even with significantly larger $M_{\mathrm{dyn}}/L$ ratios \citep{BattagliaNipoti2022}.
 Note, that spheroidals are also frequently referred to as dwarf spheroidals (dSph) or dwarf ellipticals (dE).
-Similar to UDGs, the $M_{\mathrm{dyn}}/L$ ratios of local group spheroidals vary strongly \citep{BattagliaNipoti2022}.
+Similar to UDGs, the $M_{\mathrm{dyn}}/L$ ratios of Local Group spheroidals vary strongly \citep{BattagliaNipoti2022}.